Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Are Some Safe Spice Alternatives for Dogs?

 Not all spices and seasoning are irritating for your pup.
 Some of them are good and healthy for them to eat.
-Here are five different spices and seasonings that you can feed your dog instead of paprika:
+Here are three different spices and seasonings that you can feed your dog instead of paprika:

 Turmeric